Nomad Travel Insurance Protects Your Health, Finances, and Possessions

 The matrix below gives several scenarios that should help you sort out which kind of digital nomad insurance you need.
 You can also get a free quote and our staff will find the best plan for your needs.

-Nomad Travel Insurance | Nomad Health Plans |
+Travel Medical Insurance | International Health Insurance |

-I will be out of my home country for a week to a year. | I will be out of my home country for anywhere from 90 days to indefinitely. |
+I will be out of my home country for anywhere from a week to a year. | I will be out of my home country for anywhere from 90 days to indefinitely. |

-I’m not planning to get regular medical care while overseas. | I want to make sure to keep up with my preventive medical care while abroad. |
+I don’t plan to get any regular medical care while I’m overseas. | I want to make sure to keep up with my preventive medical care while abroad. |

 If I am in a bad accident, I want to be sent to my home country to recover. | If I am in a bad accident, I want to have the option to stay where I am while I recover. |